 Start Small, Dream Big

 We all want to earn big so the formula will be to start big, right?
 Some don’t start at all because they think starting big is the key.
 That may be true but not always.
-Result or profit is equals to action regardless of the amount of capital.
+Result or profit equals to action regardless of the amount of capital.
 Some people are afraid to start small because they think it will become a waste of time.
 To tell you honestly, starting right away gives you the experience and develops the skills you need in your small business in the Philippines.
 There no wrong with starting small.
-It should be accompanied with dreaming BIG.
-Every big and successful story came from small and humble beginning.
+It should be accompanied by dreaming BIG.
+Every big and successful story came from a small and humble beginning.

 Opportunities Knock Only Once